MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 ## Control add-in APIs and .NET-based APIS

 Version 24 introduced barcode scanning APIs based on control add-ins​ to replace the .NET-based APIs.
-With control add-in APIs, scenarios 1 and 2 are supported for Business Central online, which the .NET-based APIs don't.
-The .NET-based APIs are still supported but the control add-in APIs are the recommended way to implement barcode scanning capability going forward.
+The control add-in APIs support scenarios 2 and 3 for Business Central online, which the .NET-based APIs don't support.
+You can still use the .NET-based APIs but the control add-in APIs are the recommended way to implement barcode scanning capability going forward.

 > [!IMPORTANT]
 > With the control add-in APIs, there's no associated UI on the page, meaning no embedded iFrame or visual indicator.
 Also no scripting or styling functionality is provided.